Methyl fluoroacetate

-Methyl fluoroacetate (MFA) is an extremely toxic methyl ester of fluoroacetic acid.
+Methyl fluoroacetate (MFA) is an organic compound with the chemical formula FCH2CO2CH3|auto=1.
+It is the extremely toxic methyl ester of fluoroacetic acid.
 It is a colorless, odorless liquid at room temperature.
 It is used as a laboratory chemical and as a rodenticide.
 Because of its extreme toxicity, MFA was studied for potential use as a chemical weapon.

 The general population is not likely to be exposed to methyl fluoroacetate.
 People who use MFA for work, however, can breathe in or have direct skin contact with the substance.